tfausak/purescript-neon/README.md

 - Qualified imports are annoying, and fewer imports are better.
 This mean `import Neon` is enough.
 No need for tens of lines of imports.

-Since Neon is written from scratch to follow these principles, it is not compatible with any of the existing PureScript ecosystem.

 [neon]: https://github.com/tfausak/purescript-neon
 [package version]: https://img.shields.io/bower/v/purescript-neon.svg?label=version